 Well, let’s take a look at how Jesus did things.
 After all, He was selling a product (faith in Christ) and needed people interested in buying what He was offering (giving their life for the truth).

 What made Jesus a genius at marketing was that He simplified the entire process down to the most elementary thing (which many entrepreneurs miss).

 He understood that in order for people to be interested in grabbing ahold of His message, He would have to speak to their needs.
-When He addressed their needs, they were open to hearing His message which has transformed the world.
+When He addressed their needs, they were open to hearing His message, which transformed the world.

 What He didn’t do was plaster billboards and post-it notes all around Jerusalem with the message to buy into His message.
 He communicated and interacted with people and established committed relationships quickly because He was always looking out for real needs.